luismarques/qemu/docs/opentitan/darjeeling.md

 * `-cpu lowrisc-ibex,x-zbr=false` can be used to force disable the Zbr experimental-and-deprecated RISC-V bitmap extension for CRC32 extension.

-* `-global ot-rstmgr.fatal_reset=N`, where `N` is an unsigned integer.
-Force QEMU VM to exit the N^th^ time the reset manager received a reset request, rather than rebooting the whole machine as the default behavior.

 ### AES

 * `-global ot-aes.fast-mode=false` can be used to better emulate AES HW IP, as some OT tests expect